coderfrnd/LIfe-skill-track/technical-paper.md

 ## 6. Conclusion

  * In conclusion, we can say Scalability ensures Software can handle growth without compromising performance or Functionality
- * Its a continuous journey require regular monitoring and adaption of changing and need
+ * It's a continuous journey that requires regular monitoring and adaption of changes and need
+ * Load Balancer is one of methods which helps to perform scalability